Contact Us 1-800-596-4880

 • Edit the Portal of any API version in the organization

-• Audit Log Viewers: Enables a user to access to the UI for the Audit Log under Access Management.
+• Audit Log Viewers: Enables a user to access the UI for the Audit Log under Access Management.
 This role has the following permission scopes:

 • CloudHub Admin: Provides access to all Runtime Manager functionality.
 This role has the following permission scopes: